zkMIPS/zkm-project-template/README.md

 > 3. There are four guest programs(sha2-rust, sha2-go, mem-alloc-vec,revme).
 The following will use sha2-rust and revme as an example to demonstrate local and network proofs.

+> 4. If the environmental variable `PROOF_RESULTS_PATH` is not set, the proof results file will be saved in zkm-project-template/contracts/{src, verifier}; if the environmental variable `PROOF_RESULTS_PATH` is set, after the proof is completed, the proof results file needs to be copied to the corresponding zkm-project-template/contracts/{src, verifier}.

 > [!WARNING]
 >  The environmental variable `SEG_SIZE` in the run-xxx_proving.sh affects the final proof generation.